krunch3r76/entropythief/README.md

 ./entropythief-yapapi.log # INFO and DEBUG messages from yapapi ./controller.py           # controller-view runnable script that daemonizes the model (Golem executor) and coordinates with the view
 ./model.py                # the Golem specific code (daemonized by controller.py)
-./rdrand.c                # python c extension to access rdrand (utilized upon construction of image) ./build.sh                # utilized by Docker image to create a c based python extension module (from  rdrand.c) ./pipe_writer.py          # modularized pooled pipe_writer used by model and follows a model that ./readers/pipe_reader.py understands
-./readers/pipe_reader.py  # API to named pipe pool /tmp/pilferedbits_#       # named pipes pool referred to by pilferebits.dat and utilized via readers API /tmp/pilferedbits.dat     # stores named pipe pool info (for readers/pipe_reader.py)
+./worker_public.py	  # public namespace for variables etc needed by requestor to interact with the provider/vm ./pipe_writer.py          # buffered named pipe writer ./readers/pipe_reader.py  # API to named pipe pool /tmp/pilferedbits         # named pipes pool referred to by pilferebits.dat and utilized via readers API /tmp/pilferedbits.dat     # stores named pipe pool info (for readers/pipe_reader.py) ./Dockerfile	          # for vm creation
+./worker.py		  # for vm creation
+./rdrand.c                # for vm, python c extension to access rdrand (utilized upon construction of image) ./build.sh                # for vm, utilized by Docker image to create a c based python extension module (from  rdrand.c)
 ```

 __applications__: